 Vary your content format, as quality matters less

-During this time, the format and quality of your content will matter less.
+During a crisis, the format and quality of your content will matter less.
 It’s more about trying to be as helpful as you can.
 Brands that encourage people to get through this with their content are doing well.
 While it’s not feasible or possible for many retailers, examples like Chipotle could be effective:

 Can your staff record videos of your products showing how your product can help people get through this time?
 Any kind of distraction you can provide for people from watching the news can lead to you winning loyal customers.